 Weissman was born in Brooklyn and moved to Los Angeles in 1936 with his family.
 He graduated from Fairfax High School and from the University of Southern California’s School of Journalism, then served as a Navy radio operator during World War II in 1944-45 aboard the attack transport USS Clearfield.

 Weissman began his career as a publicity executive with the ABC and CBS television networks.
-In 1966, Weissman moved to Universal Pictures where he spent 10 years as chief of the motion picture publicity department — including Steven Spielberg’s “Jaws,” which opened in more than 400 theaters and was accompanied by a massive PR campaign that Weissman supervised.
+In 1966, Weissman moved to Universal Pictures where he spent 10 years as chief of the motion picture publicity department — including working on Steven Spielberg’s 1975 “Jaws,” which opened in more than 400 theaters and was accompanied by a massive PR campaign that Weissman supervised.